sgodbillon/reactivemongo-demo-app/README.md

-# MongoDB with ReactiveMongo : a Sample App
+# MongoDB with ReactiveMongo: a Sample App

 This is a sample app to show in a few lines of code how MongoDB can be used to build a simple (yet full featured) web application.